R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Abstract

 \section{Abstract}

 Gradient temporal-difference (GTD) learning algorithms are widely used for off-policy policy evaluation with function approximation.
 However, existing convergence analyses rely on the restrictive assumption that the so-called feature interaction matrix (FIM) is nonsingular.
 In practice, the FIM can become singular and leads to instability or degraded performance.
-In this paper, we propose a regularized optimization objective by reformulating the mean-square projected Bellman error (MSPBE) minimization.
+While some prior works have applied regularization to relax the nonsingularity assumption, their theoretical guarantees inevitably rely on other restrictive conditions.
+In this paper, we propose a regularized optimization objective by reformulating the mean-square projected Bellman error minimization.
 This formulation naturally yields a regularized GTD algorithms, referred to as R-GTD, which guarantees convergence to a unique solution even when the FIM is singular.
-We establish theoretical convergence guarantees and explicit error bounds for the proposed method, and validate its effectiveness through empirical experiments.
+We conduct a geometric analysis to establish theoretical convergence guarantees and explicit error bounds for the proposed method, and validate its effectiveness through empirical experiments.